Ron Burton

-Ronald E. Burton (July 25, 1936 – September 13, 2003) was an American football player in the American Football League (AFL) for the Boston Patriots.
+Ronald E. Burton (July 25, 1936 – September 13, 2003) was an American professional football player in the American Football League (AFL) for the Boston Patriots.
 He was a consensus All-American running back at Northwestern University, and is a member of the Northwestern Hall of Fame and College Football Hall of Fame.

 Playing career

 Northwestern Wildcats

 Burton was a star on Ara Parseghian's late 1950s Northwestern Wildcats football teams.
 Named all-Big Ten in 1958 and 1959, and All-America in 1959, Burton left Northwestern having broken school records for most points in a career (130), most points in a season (76), most touchdowns in a career (21).
 Burton led Northwestern in all-purpose yards in 1957, 1958, and 1959.
 Burton finished 10th in the 1959 Heisman Trophy balloting.

 Boston Patriots

 Burton was the Boston Patriots' first-ever American Football League draft choice in 1960.
 He was the first Patriot to rush for over 100 yards: 127 against the Denver Broncos on October 23, 1960, as well as numerous other firsts for the Patriots.
 His 91-yard touchdown return on a missed field goal in 1962 remains a Patriot record.
 He compiled 1,009 combined yards in rushing and receiving in 1962, and provided strong depth at running back for the Patriots from 1960 through 1965.